+The vertical agreements used for exclusive distribution should define the scope of the territory or customer group that is exclusively allocated to the distributors.
+For example, the exclusive territory may correspond to the territory of a Member State or to a larger or smaller area.
+An exclusive customer group may be defined, for example, by using one or more criteria, such as the occupation or activity of the customers or by using a list of identified customers.
+Depending on the criteria used, the customer group may be limited to a single customer.

+Where a territory or customer group has not been exclusively allocated to one or more distributors, the supplier may reserve the territory or customer group for itself, in which case it must inform all its distributors.
+This does not require the supplier to be

+commercially active in the reserved territory or in relation to the reserved customer group.
+For example, the supplier may wish to reserve the territory or customer group for the purpose of allocating it to other distributors in the future.

+Guidance on the individual assessment of exclusive distribution agreements

-The market position of the supplier and its competitors is of major importance, as the loss of intra-brand competition will only be problematic if inter-brand competition is limited.
-The stronger the position of the supplier, notably above the 30% threshold, the higher the likelihood that inter-brand competition is weak and the greater the risk for competition resulting from the reduction in intra-brand competition.
+Outside the scope of Regulation (EU) X, the market position of the supplier and its competitors is of major importance, as a loss of intra-brand competition will only be problematic if inter-brand competition is limited at the supplier or distributor level81.
+The stronger the position of the supplier, notably above the 30% threshold, the higher the likelihood that inter-brand competition is weak and the greater the risk for competition resulting from any reduction in intra-brand competition.

 The position of the supplier’s competitors can have a dual significance.
-The existence of strong competitors will generally indicate that any reduction in intra- brand competition, which can be particularly important in the context of sole distribution, is outweighed by sufficient inter-brand competition.
+The existence of strong competitors generally indicates that any reduction in intra- brand competition will be outweighed by sufficient inter-brand competition.
 However, if the number of suppliers in a market is rather limited and their market position is rather similar in terms of market share, capacity and distribution network, there is a risk of collusion and/or softening of competition.
 The loss of intra-brand competition can increase that risk, especially when several suppliers operate similar distribution systems.

-Multiple exclusive dealerships, that is, when multiple suppliers appoint the same exclusive distributor(s) in a given territory, may further increase the risk of collusion and/or softening of competition both at supplier and distributor level.
-If one or more distributors are granted the exclusive right to distribute two or more important competing products in the same territory, inter-brand competition may be substantially restricted for those brands, especially in the case of linear wholesale tariffs.
-The higher the cumulative market share of the brands distributed by the exclusive multiple brand distributors, the higher the risk of collusion and/or softening of competition and the more inter-brand competition will be reduced.
-If one or more retailers are the exclusive distributor for a number of brands, there is a risk that the reduction of the wholesale price by one supplier for its brand will not be passed on by any exclusive retailers to the final consumer, as it would reduce the retailers’ sales and profits made with the other brands.
-Hence, compared to the situation without multiple exclusive dealerships, suppliers will have a reduced incentive to enter into price competition with one another.
-Such cumulative effects situations may be a reason to withdraw the benefit of the VBER where the market shares of the suppliers and buyers are below the 30% threshold of the VBER.
+Multiple exclusive dealerships, that is, when multiple suppliers appoint the same exclusive distributor(s) in a given territory, may further increase the risk of collusion and/or softening of competition at the supplier and distributor level.
+If one or more distributors are granted the exclusive right to distribute two or more important competing products in the same territory, inter-brand competition may be substantially restricted for those brands.
+The higher the cumulative market share of the brands distributed by the exclusive multiple brand distributors, the higher the risk of collusion and/or softening of competition and the greater the reduction of inter-brand competition.
+If one or more retailers are exclusive distributors for a number of brands, there is a risk that a reduction of the wholesale price by one supplier for its brand will not be passed on by the exclusive retailers to the consumer, as this would reduce the retailers’ sales and profits made with the other brands.
+Relative to a situation without multiple exclusive dealerships, suppliers will have a reduced incentive to enter into price competition with one another.
+Where the market shares of the individual suppliers and buyers are below the 30% threshold, such cumulative effects may be a reason to withdraw the benefit of Regulation (EU) X.